-- 1/4 cup fresh blackberries for topping (optional)
+- 1/4 cup roughly chopped walnuts , plus more for topping

-- In a large bowl, whisk the eggs and milk until combined.
-Stir in applesauce, maple syrup, vanilla, cinnamon, allspice and flax seeds.
-Gently fold in oats and apples.
+In a large mixing bowl, whisk together the eggs, applesauce, maple syrup, vanilla and milk until combined.
+Add baking powder, cinnamon, allspice and flax seeds.

-- Bake in preheated oven for 35-40 minutes, or until the oatmeal is set and the center is no longer jiggly or a toothpick comes out clean.
+- Bake in a preheated oven until just set and no longer jiggly - about 30-35 minutes.

 - Cool for 5 minutes before serving.
 Top with a drizzle of maple syrup, dairy-free yogurt or whipped coconut cream, with a splash of milk and an extra sprinkle of cinnamon and more chopped walnuts and chopped apples, if desired.